As someone who enjoys the Online marketing world, I have found that, after peeling off the layers, what marketing truly is…is selling.

 So when you think about memory, you’re thinking about all the situations and circumstances that your self-image has been through.

-When you anticipate what you’re going to do, or what’s going to happen, your anticipating from the thought of yourself image.
+When you anticipate what you’re going to do, or what’s going to happen, you are anticipating from the thought of your self-image.